Denise L. Carter

 Denise L. Carter is an American government official serving as the principal deputy chief operating officer for Student Aid in the United States Department of Education.
 She served as the acting United States secretary of education from January 20, 2025, until March 3, 2025.

 Career

 Carter served in the United States Department of Health and Human Services in multiple roles, including as Deputy Assistant Secretary for Human Resources.
-She has served as Acting Chief Operating Officer for Student Aid since July 2024.
+She served as Acting Chief Operating Officer for Student Aid from July 2024 until April 2025.

-Carter was appointed acting United States secretary of education by President Donald Trump on January 20, 2025.
+Carter was appointed acting United States secretary of education by President Donald Trump on January 20, 2025, and was succeeded by Linda McMahon on March 3, 2025, following her confirmation by Congress.

+Carter retired from the Department of Education on April 2, 2025.